core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

     * Editorial fixes

-        - Moved paragraph on collision-free encoding of data in the token to Security Considerations and rephrased it
+        - Moved paragraph on collision-free encoding of data in the Token to Security Considerations and rephrased it
         - "easiest" -> "one easy"

 * Changes since draft-ietf-core-echo-request-tag-03:

-    * Mention token processing changes in title
+    * Mention Token processing changes in title
     * Abstract reworded
-    * Clarify updates to token processing
+    * Clarify updates to Token processing
     * Describe security levels from Echo length
     * Allow non-monotonic clocks under certain conditions for freshness
     * Simplify freshness expressions